 To understand these issues on both levels of analysis, we require scholarship that can link research into the first-order empirical causes of these issues with their broader, second-order significance.
 Grappling with “Democracy under Threat” is therefore both an exercise in explaining contemporary threats to democratic institutions while simultaneously exploring how people search for normative meaning as the ground shifts beneath their feet.
 Comparative Politics is strongest at grappling with these empirical phenomena; understanding their emergence and development is inherently a comparative exercise.
 As a subfield, Political Theory is conceptually agile, and so able to get in front of unprecedented, structural shifts in how we think and act in a new world.
 Together, we can innovate exciting ways to use normative questions to open up new fields of empirical inquiry.
 By drawing on the intellectual strengths of both fields, we hope to place the department at the forefront of graduate programs in the country.

-Democracy Under Threat is a department-wide initiative to guide hiring and research.
-It means that we are most interested in work that, in a sustained manner, draws upon global historical knowledge to understand contemporary threats to democracy (such as resurgent authoritarianism, legitimation crises of contemporary liberal democratic institutions, crises of political economy and/or late capitalism, racialized politics and inequalities, etc.).
-Scholars using intersectional approaches to feminist and democratic theories and/or who focus on such issues as justice and injustice, inequality, or global migration are of special interest.
+We are most interested in work that, in a sustained manner, draws upon global historical knowledge to understand contemporary threats to democracy (such as resurgent authoritarianism, legitimation crises of contemporary liberal democratic institutions, crises of political economy and/or late capitalism, racialized politics and inequalities, etc.).
+Such candidates will also be committed to addressing issues of political theory as they present themselves as problems that arise in contemporary global settings.
+Scholars using approaches such as feminist theory, queer theory, critical race theory, and/or who focus on such issues as justice and injustice, inequality, or global migration are of special interest.

 We also seek candidates who share the department’s ongoing commitment to study the intersection of power, equity, and diversity and its effect on social science inquiry.
 Finally, we value candidates who actively place their research in dialogue with other subfields in political science, the social sciences and humanities, and with the broader university community and public.

-- Job Posting Title: Assistant or Associate Professor of Political Science (Political Theory)
+- Job Posting Title: Assistant Professor (Political Science: Political Theory)

 - Jobs Posted Within: Last Three Months (or greater)